Skip to main content

 After breakfast, we proceeded to do the walking tour I had mapped out on my phone.
 First we stopped at the Museo Casa Diego Rivera.
 Though he didn't live here for very long, Guanajuato was his childhood home, and this museum is right where he grew up.
 Displayed were several of his early works and lesser known sketches that trace the evolution of his style.
 There was also an intimate collection of letters and photographs between Frida Kahlo and some of her closest friends.

-The next stop was The Alhóndiga-- the old Spanish granary that was overtaken by dissidents led by Miguel Hidalgo to mark the start of the Mexican War for Independence.
-On one of the sides of the courtyard, you walked into the enclosure and saw bronze heads in relief of Allende, Guerrero, Morelos and Hidalgo.
-I didn’t recognize the significance at first, but then found out that they were captured in the early years of the revolution, and their actual decapitated heads suspended in cages in that very spot.
+The next stop was The Alhóndiga de Granaditas-- the old Spanish granary that was overtaken by dissidents led by Miguel Hidalgo to mark the first battle in the Mexican War for Independence.
+On one of the sides of the courtyard, you walked into the enclosure and saw bronze heads in relief of Allende, Aldama, Guerrero, Morelos and Hidalgo.
+I didn’t recognize the significance at first, but then found out that Allende, Aldama, and Hidalgo were captured in the early years of the revolution, and their actual decapitated heads suspended in cages in that very building as a deterrent to any other would be revolutionaries.
 Brutal stuff!

-There were lots of exhibitions marking the major moments leading up to the “grito” or cry for freedom from the Parrish Cathedral of the city of Miguel Hidalgo.
+There were lots of exhibitions marking the major moments leading up to the “grito” or cry for freedom from the Parrish Cathedral of the city of Dolores Hidalgo.
 Some pretty hard core murals graced the ceilings and walls.
-A replica of the church bell, the original now in Mexico City, was placed in the courtyard.
+A replica of the church bell, the original now in Mexico City, is placed in the courtyard.

-He talked about the original owners of the place, showed us the old kitchen and the rooftop, and invited us to attend either that night’s or the next night’s musical performance by local university students.
+He talked about the original owners of the building that later became the museum, showed us the old kitchen and the rooftop, and invited us to attend either that night’s or the next night’s musical performance by local university students.
+We made it to the concert the next night and were not disappointed!

 We finished the day with a nice dinner at one of the restaurants in front of Plaza de La Paz, and explored more callejónes.